Myth Busting - Cranial Nerve 11 and Saddle Fit

 Please forgive the error in semantics (reflex vs. instinctive reaction vs. physical reaction), but the fact is (and we have DVMs we work closely with, just as you do in the form of your wife) that a poorly fitting saddle that pinches in this area and impacts both the muscles and nerves that constitute the trapezius area will not only hurt the horse but cause the horse to want to stand still - the analogy of the stallion biting the mare was only to illustrate the point that pressure at this area causes behavioral ramifications.
 The rider often will describe the horse as stubborn and try to urge him forward - without ever realizing that the tree might be pinching and the cause.

 Thank you for your comment on our blog post.
 We completely agree that high pressure over the withers, like high pressure anywhere under the saddle, is detrimental to the horse and can cause biomechanical and behaviour responses at the time and physical damage long term.
 But the point is that the biomechanical and behavioural responses to high pressure over the wither area are not due to specific pressure on CN 11.
 That nerve, as stated above, has no sensory component so it doesn’t send information to the Central Nervous System (brain and spinal cord).
 It only brings information from the CNS back to the muscles – a motor nerve.
 Damage to the nerve itself can definitely cause atrophy of the muscle it innervates, as neurogenic atrophy (the term for atrophy due to lack of nerve supply) is severe and occurs very quickly after damage to the nerve.
-Pressure on the nerve itself (if that is possible which, from my background information is quite unlikely but as you point out, isn’t really known and I expect there to be a lot of variation between individuals) may also affect how the trapezius functions.
+Pressure on the nerve itself (if that is possible which, from my background information I believe to be quite unlikely) may also affect how the trapezius functions.
 The immediate responses to high pressure are mediated by other nerves which sense the pain and pressure.

 All that said, the point is that high pressure is bad and causes problems in movement, behaviour, attitude and long term, physical condition and shape.
 If your horse is having problems, make sure that you have saddle fit as one of the necessary things to check before you assume it is just a “bad horse”.
 That is the take home message that riders need to understand.